Duke of Edinburgh Award

 The Gold Award is run in Year 12 and is currently run in conjunction with Hampton School; enrolment takes place at the end of Year 11.

 What is the Duke of Edinburgh Award?

-It is a chance to learn new skills and gain more self-confidence as well as develop the ability to work in a group and within the community.
+It is a chance to learn new skills, gain more more self-confidence, as well as develop the ability to work in a group and within the community.
 The minimum age is 14 and the maximum is 24.
-There are three levels; Bronze, Silver or Gold, normally Silver and Gold are done in Sixth Form.
+There are three levels: Bronze, Silver or Gold.

-An Award is achieved by completing a personal programme of activities in four sections which involve helping people or the community, getting fitter, developing skills, going on an expedition
+An Award is achieved by completing a personal programme of activities in four sections which involve helping people or the community, getting fitter, developing skills and completing a practice and assessed expedition.

 What does it involve?

 There are three sections to a Bronze Award: